codingchili/ethereum-gateway/README.md

 # Broker Ethereum

 Publisher/subscriber services for the Geth JSON RPC-API implemented as microservices.
+All of the microservices are implemented using the chili-core framework and written in Kotlin.

 Includes the following libraries